wolakec/makhzen/README.md

 # Makhzen
-Makhzen is an in-memory data store allowing you to save string values against a key.
-This is a project to help me to learn Golang and hopefully play around with some interesting things (like distributed computing)
+Makhzen is a distributed in-memory data store allowing you to save string values against a key.
+The purpose of this project is to learn more about golang and distributed systems.

+Values sent to one instance are asynchronously sent to other Makhzen instances, allowing you to retrieve the saved values from other instances.
+Makhzen provides AP from the CAP theorem, this means:

+	* Availability - the cluster is able to tolerate node failures
+	* Parition tolerance - the cluster can continue to function during a network partion that renders nodes unreachable

 The word "makhzen" means "warehouse" in arabic (مخزن‎).

+### Limitations
+- Very rudimentary and not for use in production
+- Makhzen is not currently thread safe
+- Makhzen can currently only store strings

 ### Prerequisites
 This project depends upon the following: